Physical Therapy Program Admission Requirements

 Graduate record exam

 All applicants are required to take the graduate record exam (GRE), and all scores must be sent directly from ETS/GRE to PTCAS.
 To ensure PTCAS receives your scores electronically, provide ETS/GRE with our code: 7751.
 We no longer accept paper copies.
 Visit the GRE website for more information.

 Letters of recommendation

-The CMU DPT Review Committee evaluates each applicant's credentials and selects candidates for a formal interview.
+Our CMU DPT review committee evaluates each applicant's credentials and selects candidates for a formal interview.
 Interviews are held each January and acceptance letters are sent out in February.

-All candidates interviewing for admission and students admitted into the DPT Program are expected to demonstrate the attributes and meet the expectations listed in the Technical Standards.
-These Technical Standards are required for admission and must be maintained throughout a student's participation in the program.
+All candidates interviewing for admission and students admitted into our DPT Program are expected to demonstrate the attributes and meet the expectations listed in the technical standards.
+These technical standards are required for admission and must be maintained throughout a student's participation in the program.